medibloc/panacea-core/e2e/README.md

 nodes themselves are healthy. `unit` still uses `go test` for both isolated nested modules.

+`restart` runs its two recovery scenarios in separate test-binary processes.
+If Docker reports the exact transient `failed to bind host port ... address already in use` setup race, that scenario is retried once; every other failure is returned immediately.

 Every Docker suite command selects an explicit canonical test regex and has a Go test deadline in addition to the bounded waits inside the harness: